atlp-rwanda/elites-bn-be/README.md

 ### Running the app

-> Before running the project locally, make sure you have all required evironment variables in your .env file.
+> Before running the project locally, make sure you have all required environment variables in your .env file.
 > you can find the required environment variables in `.env.sample` file.

 #### Database migration and seeding